 In what Henry James called a 'trap for the unwary', The Turn of the Screw tells of a nameless young governess sent to a country house to...
 Read more >

-One postwar summer in his home of rural Warwickshire, Dr. Faraday, the son of a maid who has built a life of quiet respectability as a country physician, is called to a patient at lonely Hundreds Hall.
-Home to the...
+One postwar summer, in his home in rural Warwickshire, Dr. Faraday is called to a patient at Hundreds...
 Read more >

 If you’d prefer to buy from an independent bookseller, check out IndieBound to find a bookstore near you.

 Check back next week to see who’s made the cut!